Sjogren’s Syndrome: Symptoms, Causes, and Support Strategies

 It is important for individuals with Sjogren’s to support their mitochondria.
 Calorie restriction (such as intermittent fasting), exercise, sunlight exposure, restorative sleep, managing stress, and alternating heat and cold exposure are ways to boost your mitochondria.

 Mitochondrial nutrients can be very helpful for supporting the mitochondria.
-Mito Support™ is a blend of nutrients, nutraceuticals, botanicals, and Krebs cycle intermediates to improve healthy cellular function and efficient mitochondrial metabolism.
+You can find products that contain a blend of nutrients, nutraceuticals, botanicals, and Krebs cycle intermediates to improve healthy cellular function and efficient mitochondrial metabolism.
 These would include things like alpha lipoic acid, coQ10, acetyl L-carnitine, B vitamins and more.

 Balance the Gut Microbiome